Originally published in October 2024. Last updated on February 24, 2025.

 - Yahoo Small Business Registration

-Every time a link to your website shows up somewhere on the web, you get a backlink to your website (think: a link that sends people “back” to your website”).
-Having lots of backlinks tells search engines that your website is credible and relevant.
+Every time a link to your website shows up somewhere on the web, you get a backlink to your website.

 To appear in more types of customer searches, create profiles on lead generation websites like Thumbtack, Houzz, Angi, and HomeAdvisor.
 These sites match you with customers who need your services.